 A clean and simple WooCommerce powered store selling classic and premium coffee blends.

 Badeloft, a luxury bathroom fixture retailer, uses WooCommerce for its online store.

 Popular gardening equipment brand Gilmour uses WooCommerce to sell products online.
 Their website is a balanced combination of functionality and simple design.

 Flwr is a small floral design studio based in New Zealand.
 Their website features a simple and elegant design with a beautiful background and a highly customized shop page.

 2. What Kind of Products I can sell with WooCommerce?

-You can sell any kind of products with WooCommerce.
-Whether they are physical goods (products that require shipping), digital downloads (ebooks, software, digital art), or even subscriptions.
+You can sell all types of products with WooCommerce.
+Whether they are physical goods (products that require shipping), downloadable products (ebooks, software, digital art), or even subscriptions and memberships.